 As a Clinical Negligence specialist lawyer, Shirley has the added advantage of knowing how a hospital or doctor is likely to respond to our clients claims, having worked in the defendant industry for several years.
 This valuable benefit gives our clients an advantage over defendants and their likely tactics.

-Outside of work, Tyla is undertaking a Masters degree in Law, including developing her specialism into Surrogacy Law.
+Outside of work, Tyla completed a Masters of Law, degree in early 2020, including developing her specialism into Surrogacy Law.
 In her spare time, she enjoys travelling and cooking.